djalbat/murmuration/README.md

   });
 }
 ```
-Note that the parameters, as well as matching the function name precisely, are passed directly to the `query()` or `execute()` functions.
-Essentially the only purpose of these functions is to retrieve the SQL, pass it to the requisite function and log an error if it occurs.
+Note that the parameters, as well as matching the function names precisely, are passed directly to the `query()` or `execute()` functions.
+Essentially the only purpose of these functions is to retrieve the SQL, pass it to the requisite murmuration function and log an error if it occurs.

+Lastly, it is recommended that you avoid complex queries that span more than one table and always employ views instead.
+For information on views, see the MariaDB documentation [here](https://mariadb.com/kb/en/views/).

 ## Compiling from source